Galatopita is a delicious traditional Greek custard pie without a crust. It's creamy, low in sugar, and incredibly easy to make!

 Sugar: I use regular granulated sugar for the filling.
 I also dust it with some powdered sugar when I serve it!

-Cinnamon: I use ground cinnamon for both the filling and the topping.
+Cinnamon: I use ground cinnamon for the topping.

 Semolina flour: This pie has a traditional Greek semolina custard filling.
 I use fine semolina flour rather than coarse semolina.
 Semolina flour is commonly used in many Greek desserts.